student-mducollege/mducollege-demo/README.md

 # mducollege-demo
-this is my first GIT Repository .
+This is my first GIT Repository .
+Author - Payal Bhardwaj